scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 * Compiled Scala code relies on functionality defined in the Scala standard library, which is therefore required to be present on your computer (as a Java archive .jar file).
-There are several ways to obtain and install this package, but the most convenient way is to get the entire ÒstackÓ of Scala technologies available from Typesafe, a company that supports a range of key Scala projects.
+There are several ways to obtain and install this package, but the most convenient way is to get the entire ï¿½stackï¿½ of Scala technologies available from Typesafe, a company that supports a range of key Scala projects.
 So:

 * Download the Typesafe Stack from http://typesafe.com